openfoodfacts/openfoodfacts-dart/DOCUMENTATION.md

 ## Understanding Language Mechanics

-When displaying or updating product data in specific languages, it's crucial to understand how the Open\*Facts APIs handle multilingual information.
+When displaying or updating product data in specific languages, it's crucial to understand how the Open(Food/PetFood/Beauty/Products)Facts APIs handle multilingual information.
 It is **highly recommended** to use the `..InLanguages` fields for both displaying and updating data to prevent accidental overwrites of existing language-specific data.

 ### Detailed Explanation

-Products in the Open\*Facts databases can have various fields available in multiple languages.
+Products in the Open(Food/PetFood/Beauty/Products)Facts databases can have various fields available in multiple languages.
 These fields fall into two main categories:

 1.  **Direct Packaging Information**: Text fields like `productName` and `ingredientsText` are often stored exactly as they appear on the product packaging, without significant backend processing.
 2.  **Meta-Information Tags**: Fields like `countriesTags` (countries where sold) or `categoriesTags` (product categories) contain meta-information.
 These are processed by the backend and may not always be suitable for direct display without further formatting.